shrpnsld/virtual-dev/README.md

 $ # Use it
 $ cd /Project/Root/
 $
-$ # Add shared folder for current path
+$ # Add shared folder in guest OS for current path
 $ # and initialize virtual-dev workspace
 $ vdev-init GuestMachineName Username password123
 $